Financial Compliance

 Salary

-All personnel cost related transfers should be done using a P-10.
-A P-10 is a mechanism departments use to transfer payroll charges that from one fund to another.
-Salary related cost transfers are an after the fact transaction and require OSP approval when the transfer involves a restricted account and the payroll change is greater than 90 days after the end date.
+All personnel cost related transfers should be done using a P-10, which is a mechanism departments use to transfer payroll charges from one fund to another.
+Salary related cost transfers are an after the fact transaction and require Office of Sponsored Programs approval when the transfer involves a restricted account and the payroll change is greater than 90 days after the end date.
 All cost transfers must comply with university policy 3255 Cost Transfers on Sponsored Projects.

 Effort reporting is the mechanism used to confirm, after the end of the reporting period, salaries and wages charged to sponsored awards are reasonable in relation to the actual work performed.
-All effort reports are now being processed electronically using the web-based effort reporting system (ERS).
+All effort reports are now being processed electronically using the web-based effort reporting system.